20 Vegetables That Grow Perfectly in the Shade

 2. Toss in Some Arugula

 Arugula grows so fast you’ll feel like you’re cheating.
-We usually scatter the seeds right under taller plants because it gets unpleasantly spicy if you let it roast in the hot sun.
+I scatter the seeds right under taller plants because arugula gets unpleasantly spicy if you let it roast in hot sun.

 3. Plant Spinach Early